antor44/livestream_video/README.md

 ```
 python3 playlist4whisper.py
 ```
+Playlist4Whisper accepts optional command-line arguments to add any number of tabs, specifying their names and colors displayed within the application.
+ The names provided by the user will be used to create the M3U playlist and JSON configuration files, which will be converted to lowercase.

+--tabs: Accepts a list of tab names.
+If a tab name contains spaces, enclose it in double quotes.

+--colors: Accepts a list of tab colors.
+Colors can be specified as color names (e.g., "red") or hexadecimal RGB values (e.g., "#ff0000").
+ If a color is specified in hexadecimal RGB format, enclose it in double quotes.

+Example:

+python playlist4whisper.py --tabs Tab1 Tab2 Tab3 --colors red green "#ff7e00"

+This command will create three tabs with the names "Tab1", "Tab2", "Tab3", and the colors red, green, and orange ("#ff7e00"), respectively.
+#
 *Check out the section on livestream_video.sh for help with the available options.

 Local audio/video files must be referenced with the full file path.
 Alternatively, if the file is in the same directory, it can be referenced with './' preceding the file name.